felunka/iot_ittt/README.md

 Currently it is only possible to log int and float values.

+Live updates will be streamed via websocket to the frontend and will be visible in the overview of all sensors.

 ### MQTT sensors

 A MQTT sensor needs to have a topic.
 The application will then log all messages on that topic.